dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/indirect-selection.md

 sidebar: "Indirect selection"
 ---

 Use the `--indirect_selection` flag to `dbt test` or `dbt build` to configure which tests to run for the nodes you specify.
 You can set this as a CLI flag or an environment variable.
-In dbt Core, you can also configure user configurations in [YAML selectors](/reference/node-selection/yaml-selectors) or in the `config:` block of `profiles.yml`, which sets default values for all projects.
+In dbt Core, you can also configure user configurations in [YAML selectors](/reference/node-selection/yaml-selectors) or in the `flags:` block of `dbt_project.yml`, which sets project-level flags.

 When all flags are set, the order of precedence is as follows.
 Refer to [About global configs](/reference/global-configs/about-global-configs) for more details: